huggingface/diffusers/docs/source/en/tutorials/inference_with_big_models.md

 unet.save_pretrained("sdxl-unet-sharded", max_shard_size="5GB")
 ```

-Size of the FP32 variant of the SDXL UNet checkpoint is ~10.4GB.
-So, to have it sharded we specify the `max_shard_size` to be 5GB when saving it.
-After saving it, we can use it as a part of the `StableDiffusionXLPipeline`:
+The size of the fp32 variant of the SDXL UNet checkpoint is ~10.4GB.
+Set the `max_shard_size` parameter to 5GB to create 3 shards.
+After saving, you can load them in [`StableDiffusionXLPipeline`]:

 ```python
 from diffusers import UNet2DConditionModel, StableDiffusionXLPipeline